-Pixhawk is an independent, open-hardware project aiming at providing high-end autopilot hardware to the academic, hobby and industrial communities at low costs and high availability.
-It provides hardware for the Linux Foundation DroneCode project.
-It originated from the PIXHAWK Project of the Computer Vision and Geometry Lab of ETH Zurich (Swiss Federal Institute of Technology) and Autonomous Systems Lab as well from a number of excellent invididuals (Contact and Credits).
+Pixhawk® is an independent project aiming at providing high-end industry standard autopilot hardware to the academic, hobby and industrial communities at low costs and high availability.
+It provides hardware for the Linux Foundation DroneCode® and PX4® projects.
+It originated from the PIXHAWK student project.
+The rightful owner of the Pixhawk registered trademark is Lorenz Meier.

 If you want to contact us, please post on our discussion server, write to the project maintainer Lorenz Meier, email@example.com, or contact the people listed on the Contact and Credits page.
 Our infrastructure is supported by the Computer Vision and Geometry Lab.
 We provide hardware for the autopilot projects supported by the Linux Foundation DroneCode effort and its industry partners.